 Houseplants are a beautiful addition to any home, bringing life and colour to your space – although choose which ones you want carefully, as some can be harmful to pets.

-Of course, houseplants do more than just look pretty; they have functional purposes, too.
-The benefits they offer should make everyone – especially pet owners and parents – see them as necessity rather than simply objects of décor.
+Houseplants don’t just look pretty – they have functional purposes, too.
+The benefits they offer should make everyone – especially pet owners and parents – see them as a necessity rather than simply as objects of décor.

 The main perks of having houseplants in homes with pets include: